cucumber/docs/content/cucumber/reporting.md

 ## Formatter API
 Cucumber uses an event-based API for its formatters.
-These formatters respond to several defined events, with event handlers defined in the `#initialize` method of the formatter.
+These formatters respond to several defined events, with event handlers defined in the formatter's constructor.
 A sample formatter could look like this:

+{{% block "ruby" %}}

 ```ruby
 class CustomFormatter